Slavery in ancient Rome: Gladiators, entertainers, and prostitutes

-Actors were moreover subversive because the theatre was a place for free speech.
+Actors were moreover subversive because the theater was a place for free speech.
 Actors were known to mock politicians from the stage, and there was established law from the 4th century BC and into the late Republic that they could be subjected to physical punishment as slaves were.
 The comic playwright known in English as Terence was a slave who was manumitted because of his literary abilities.

 In the Late Republic, about half the gladiators who fought in Roman arenas were slaves, though the most skilled were often free volunteers.
 Freeborn gladiators erased the distinction between citizen and slave by taking an oath to subject their bodies to physical abuse, including being branded and beaten, both marks of slavery.
 Enslaved gladiators who enjoyed success in the arena were occasionally rewarded with manumission but remained in a state of infamia.

 Prostitutes in the city of Rome had to be registered with the aediles, and prostitution was legal throughout the Roman Empire in all periods before Christian hegemony.
-However, Romans saw prostitution as worse than slavery, since slavery did not inherently or permanently damage the slave's personal morality, and so a woman's contract might include a clause specifying that she was not to be prostituted.
-Prostitutes who worked in brothels (lupanaria) were more likely to be slaves than were streetwalkers, who might start selling sex under economic duress and be self-employed.
+Prostitutes who worked in brothels (lupanaria) were often slaves.
+By contrast, many streetwalkers were free and self-employed, sometimes choosing that trade out of economic hardship.
 A few freedwomen who were former prostitutes amassed enough wealth to become public benefactors, but most enslaved brothel workers are likely to have received little or no payment for their own use.
 Male prostitutes also existed.

 Selling a slave against his will to a training camp for gladiators was a punishment. and the emperor Hadrian banned the sale of slaves to pimps or gladiator managers "without cause", indicating that prostitution and violence in the arena were considered beyond the pale of standard servitude.
-Legislation under Christian emperors likewise forbade masters to employ slaves as stage actors against their will or to prevent actors from retiring from the theatre.
+Legislation under Christian emperors likewise forbade masters to employ slaves as stage actors against their will or to prevent actors from retiring from the theater.
 Sexual slavery was forbidden by the Church, and Christianization was a factor in curtailing or altogether ending traditional spectacles and games (ludi) such as gladiator matches and public theatrical performances.